jito-foundation/stakenet/keepers/validator-keeper/README.md

 #### Fire
 There are several **Fire** sections running at their own cadence.
 Before any **Fire** section is run, the **Fetch** section will be called.

-Each **Fire** is a call to `operations::operation_name::fire_and_emit` which will fire off the operation, emit the data points and return the new count of runs and errors for that operation to be saved in the `KeeperState`
+Each **Fire** is a call to `operations::operation_name::fire` which will fire off the operation and return the new count of runs and errors for that operation to be saved in the `KeeperState`

 Notes:
 - Each **Fire** is self contained, one should not be dependant on another.
 - No **Fire* will fetch any accounts, if there are needs for them, they should be added to the `KeeperState`

+#### Emit
+This section emits the state of the Keeper one tick after any operation has been called.
+This is because we want to emit a failure of any **Fetch** operation, which on failure advances the tick.